- • Quickstart

 The most useful helpers

-Here are a few examples of these great annotations, which I always use in projects if possible.
+Here are a few examples of these great annotations, which can save a lot of boilerplate code.

 As the names suggest, these annotations create getters and setters for all fields